 *Awards accurate as of the 2020 Dora Mavor Moore Awards

 Roseneath Theatre's office is located on sacred land that has been a site of human activity for over 15,000 years.
-This land is the traditional territory of the the Anishinaabe, including the Mississaugas of New Credit, the Haudenosaunee, and the Wendat.
+This land is the traditional territory of the Anishinaabe, including the Mississaugas of the Credit, the Haudenosaunee, and the Wendat.
 We acknowledge these Nations (and any other recorded or unrecorded Nations who cared for the land) as the past, present and future caretakers of this land named Tkaronto, “Where the Trees Meet the Water,” “The Gathering Place.”

 Today, the meeting place of Toronto is home to many Indigenous people from across Turtle Island, and we are grateful to have the opportunity to work in the community, on this territory.